Patman17/Anomaly-Detection/README.md

 - **Model Simplification** - XGBoost model could be replaced with a cheaper model such as Logisitic Regression if we build in the feature interactions.

 ## 10) Last Words
 Thanks again for **Shell** and **topcoder** for hosting this competition.
-We had a lot of fun working through the problem in a data-driven way!

-Cheers.
+It was an interesting problem to tackle.
+Especially since everything was unknown we had to utilize different agnostic methods.

 ## 11) Authors
 - **Eddie Yuen**: